MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 var responsiblePerson = await todoClient.ToDos["<todoId>"].AssignedTo.GetAsync();
 ```

 Each request builder class exposes the set of HTTP methods that are supported on that resource.
-Each operation method allows setting and configuring query parameters, setting HTTP headers and providing a custom response handler.
+Each operation method allows setting and configuring query parameters, setting HTTP headers, and providing a custom response handler.

-Request builders will be generated into a sub-namespace following the API path the refer to.
+Request builders are generated into a subnamespace following the API path they refer to.

 ## Default members

 Each request builder contains a default set of members to help build the URL and ultimately the requests.

-### PathParameters
+### Path parameters

-The Path Parameters dictionary/map contains a list of the parameters for the URL template which is built by the fluent API and passed along from request builder to request builder.
+The path parameters dictionary/map contains a list of the parameters for the URL template.
+The fluent API builds the URL using those parameters, and the parameters are passed along from request builder to request builder.

 Considering the following sample: